atty303/dioxus-intellij/README.md

-# Dioxus JetBrains IDE Plugin
+# Dioxus JetBrains IDEs Plugin

 ![Dioxus Splash](https://github.com/DioxusLabs/dioxus/raw/main/notes/dioxus_splash_8.avif)

-This plugin wraps functionality in Dioxus CLI to be used in your JetBrains IDE!
+This plugin wraps functionality in Dioxus CLI to be used in your JetBrains IDEs!

 ## Features: